kmlasharma/WildCards/README.md

 * Status: **Complete**
 * Testing Instructions:
    * This feature is not directly testable, but reviewing the ddi.csv will show our defined format for DDI characterisation Data.
-   * We require a CSV with 4 columns - Drug A, Drug B, Whether the interaction is adverse, and the duration of the interactoin.
+   * We require a CSV with 4 columns - Drug A, Drug B, Whether the interaction is adverse, and the duration of the interaction.

 ### ✅ Lookup Drugs in Mock Data File